nathanhall762/holbertonschool-web_back_end/0x02-ES6_classes/README.md

 # 0x02-ES6_classes

-**You**: I will ask you to write an interview answer to the following questions:

-- How does one define a Class in JS?
+## How does one define a Class in JS?
-- How does one add methods to a class in JS?
-- Why and how does one add a static method to a class in JS?
-- How does one extend a class from another in JS?
-- What is metaprogramming and symbols?

-Write an interview answer to the first question.

-**ChatGPT**: In JavaScript, a class is a blueprint for creating objects (a particular data structure), providing initial values for state (member variables or attributes), and implementations of behavior (member functions or methods).
+ In JavaScript, a class is a blueprint for creating objects (a particular data structure), providing initial values for state (member variables or attributes), and implementations of behavior (member functions or methods).
 Classes in JavaScript are created using the `class` keyword, and it typically follows the same structure as in other object-oriented programming languages.

 For example, a class for creating a Person object might be defined like this: